 She is developing a feature-length documentary film, ‘The Album’, produced by BOFA Productions.
-‘The Album’ is a personal and historical exploration of cross-cultural and sexual identity.
+‘The Album’ is a personal and historical exploration of cross-cultural identity.
 The project received a development grant from Creative Scotland, after being selected for the Edinburgh Pitch in 2017.

 In 2020, she was awarded a grant from Royal Society of Edinburgh to carry out theoretical and practice-based research on the Representation of South Asian Women in Scottish Cinema.